Zupa Koperkowa z Ziemniakami

-No, nearly of the ingredients should be available in any major store.
+No, nearly all of the ingredients should be available in any major store.

 The most crucial ingredient is, of course, dill.
 You’ll need around 3.5 ounces (100 g) of fresh leaves.
 That’s roughly the size of one bunch at my local market – but be mindful that most supermarkets sell much smaller bunches.

-I use a homemade stock (I’ve got a supply in my freezer), but a ready-made stock from the carton will work too.
+I use homemade stock (I’ve got a supply in my freezer), but ready-made stock from the carton will work too.

 In terms of equipment, prepare a large, heavy-bottomed cooking pot.
 It has to hold at least 3 liquid quarts (approx. 3 litres).

-If your pot has no heavy bottom, that’s okay – simply follow the steps 3 through 5 using a skillet/frying pan.
-Then, move its contents into a your regular cooking pot.
+If your pot has no heavy bottom, that’s okay – simply follow steps 3 through 5 using a skillet/frying pan.
+Then, move its contents into your regular cooking pot.

 How should you serve this ‘Koperkowa’ soup?